 Save as disclosed in these financial statements, BGHL is not aware of any potential conflicts of interest between any duty owed to BGHL by any of the Directors and their respective private interests.
-As advised to shareholders in July, the Directors' fees were reduced with effect from 1 July, 2017 and each Director is currently paid an annual fee of $\epsilon$ 20,000, other than the Chairman, who is entitled to receive $\epsilon$ 38,000 per annum, and the Chairman of the Audit Committee, who receives an additional fee of $\epsilon$ 7,500 per annum.
+Each Director is currently paid an annual fee of £20,000 other than the Chairman, who is entitled to receive £38,000 per annum, and the Chairman of the Audit Committee, who receives an additional fee of £7,500 per annum.